HyperHDG/HyperHDG/Publications.md

 - ***Partial differential equations on hypergraphs and networks of surfaces: derivation and hybrid discretizations***
-  by A. Rupp, M. Gahn, and G. Kanschat
+  by A. Rupp, M. Gahn, and G. Kanschat.
   arXiv: [2108.06964](https://arxiv.org/abs/2108.06964)